machado-lab/Multiple-species-animal-movements-network-properties-disease-dynamic-and-the-impact-of-targeted/README.md

 Supplementary material from the manuscript **Multiple species animal movements: network properties, disease dynamic and the impact of targeted control actions**.

-> the following code is in fact in R language and is available to everyone, if you want to use please cite the manuscript preprint avaliable here [preprint avaliable here](https://arxiv.org/abs/2107.10108?context=q-bio).
+> the following code is in fact in R language and is available to everyone, if you want to use please cite the [manuscript](https://veterinaryresearch.biomedcentral.com/articles/10.1186/s13567-022-01031-2#citeas) avaliable here and the [SimInf](https://github.com/stewid/SimInf) package .

 ## Load the necessary packages
 ```